 You also get a wide front suspension that helps increase stability for longer stretches of trail.
 This makes it very easy for a beginner to handle, whether you have any experience or not.
 The mid-sized chassis also helps keep the weight down.

-If you don’t want a 2-up style machine, Arctic Cat has a few other similar sleds in the mid-sized category.
+By the way, if you don’t want a 2-up style machine, Arctic Cat has a few other similar sleds in the mid-sized category.

 - 397cc 2-stroke engine